Begin your journey with Empowered Learning Management

 How often do you communicate with parents?

 Communicating with parents on an ongoing basis is a top priority for me.
 I dedicate time after each session to record notes regarding the student’s progress, reported challenges, and strategies that we practiced together.
 It is important for me to record detailed notes to support the student’s self-reflection, as well as create a detailed record of the student’s progress and response to intervention.
 This can be very helpful in order for the student and family to advocate for the student in school settings, and to determine appropriate support strategies in the future.
 In addition to communication via shared notes, I also plan to meet with parents to check in on a periodic basis.
-At minimum, we’ll meet a few times per semester; but I’ve met with parents as often as once per week.

 Do you work with students of all ages?